 #11.
 Make a Post Go Viral – Hashtags are Key

 Having a hashtag can prove to be the crux behind a post going viral.
 It helps categorize your content and provides users with a direct way to talk about it.
 When used well, hashtags can start a global conversation and even start to trend.

 To mark the 100 day countdown to the Rio Olympics 2016, Kellogs launched the #GreatStarts campaign.
 It encouraged people to head online and share how they started their morning.
-By offering the chance to win tickets to the games, it really got people talking and the hashtag trending.
+By offering the chance to win tickets to the games, which you can also bet on sites like https://slot27.id/, it really got people talking and the hashtag trending.

 #12.
 Make a Post Go Viral – Be Nostalgic